GitHub-Creeper/coc-researches/open-source/microsoft-opensource.md

 Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/diversity).

-Expanding scope to include external impact on community health was inspired by [Facebook's Open Source Code of Conduct](https://opensource.facebook.com/code-of-conduct) and [Mozilla's Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+Expanding scope to include external impact on community health inspired by [Facebook's Open Source Code of Conduct](https://opensource.facebook.com/code-of-conduct) and [Mozilla's Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).

 For answers to common questions about this code of conduct, see the FAQ at [https://www.contributor-covenant.org/faq](https://www.contributor-covenant.org/faq).
 Translations are available at [https://www.contributor-covenant.org/translations](https://www.contributor-covenant.org/translations).